Navigating the Sale of Family-Owned Businesses

 On Demand

-This CLE course will examine key legal considerations involved in structuring acquisitions of family-owned businesses.
-The panel will discuss strategies for addressing valuation, conducting due diligence, and evaluating whether to structure the deal as a stock purchase, asset purchase, or purchase of LLC units.
-The panel will also address transitioning business operations to the new owner and other vital issues.
+This CLE course will examine key legal considerations involved in structuring and consummating the sale of family-owned businesses.
+The panel will discuss critical steps for family-owned businesses that will help you prepare for the sale process, including valuation, preparing for and addressing due diligence, and evaluating whether to structure the deal as a sale of equity or assets.
+The panel will also address other vital issues, including transitioning business operations to the new owner.

 Faculty